 Knowing the cause of a sensitive stomach is the first step

 If your veterinarian has ruled out other medical causes, it could be that your dog has a food intolerance or an abnormal response to an ingredient in the food.
 Unlike a food allergy, which involves the immune system, a food intolerance just means that something in the diet doesn’t agree with your dog, whether it’s a flavoring, a spice or a preservative.
-It could also mean that your dog doesn’t have the enzymes to digest a particular protein, such as the rare gluten sensitivity condition seen in some Irish Setters.
+It could also mean that your dog doesn’t have the enzymes to digest a particular protein, such as the rare gluten sensitivity seen in some Irish setters.

 Your dog may also develop digestive issues if their diet is abruptly changed or if they eat out of the garbage.
 This can upset the natural balance of bacteria in the digestive tract, allowing harmful bacteria to outnumber the beneficial ones, resulting in vomiting and/or diarrhea.

 Choosing a new diet